Unity-Technologies/com.unity.cinemachine/Documentation/cinemachine.md

 | **Velocity Filter Strength** | Int32 | Size of the velocity sampling window for target heading filter.
 This filters out irregularities in the target's movement.
 Used only if deriving heading from target's movement (PositionDelta or Velocity). |
 | **Heading Bias** | Single | Where the camera is placed when the X-axis value is zero.
 This is a rotation in degrees around the Y axis.
 When this value is 0, the camera will be placed behind the target.
 Nonzero offsets will rotate the zero position around the target. |

-### AxisState
+###AxisState
-Axis state for defining to react to player input.
+Axis state for defining how to react to player input.
 The settings here control the responsiveness of the axis to player input.

 | _Setting_ | _Type_ | _Description_ |
 | --- | --- | --- |